cloudcell/prj.pgc-paper-code-public/README.md

 Hopefully, I will soon release the results on how PGC has learned 1-3-digit addition function (in a few hours)...

 For now, here's the progress as of 02:08

+red line -- old multiplication table (defective); green line -- old addition table (incomplete) ; blue line -- new addition table (complete)...

 ![Screenshot 2025-05-03 at 02-07-27 TensorBoard](https://github.com/user-attachments/assets/94ac1876-7d41-4718-a1d5-2ca1c4dc1d78)

-red line -- old multiplication table (defective) green line -- old addition table (incomplete) blue line -- new addition table (complete)... seems to train well so far...
+seems to train well so far...

 ---
 If you are having trouble training your model, you can reach me at alex@cloudcell.nz .